2020 Census Updates and Data Releases

 Apportionment is the process of dividing the 435 memberships, or seats, in the U.S. House of Representatives among the 50 states based on the apportionment population counts from the decennial census

-(statutory deadline to provide apportionment counts is December 31, 2020)
+(Without COVID-19 delays, the statutory deadline to provide apportionment counts would have been December 31, 2020)

 Required by law, the Redistricting Data Program provides states the opportunity to specify the small geographic areas for which they wish to receive decennial population totals for the purpose of reapportionment and redistricting.